Important information for 2023-2024 Fellowship Cycle

 The Four Fellowship Programs

-Each year, in addition to approximately 20 short-term fellowships, the Society will help to provide about a dozen New England Regional Fellowship Consortium grants for projects that draw on the resources of nearly 20 participating institutions.
+Each year, in addition to more than 15 short-term fellowships, the Society helps to provide around 24 New England Regional Fellowship Consortium grants for projects that draw on the resources of 31 participating research and cultural institutions.
 Thanks to the support of the National Endowment for the Humanities, an independent agency of the U.S. government, there will be at least two long-term MHS-NEH fellowships.

-The MHS awards approximately 20 short-term fellowships annually, each of which provides a stipend for four weeks of research at the Society.
+The MHS awards over 15 short-term fellowships annually, each of which provides a stipend for four weeks of research at the Society.
 Several of these fellowships are for research in specific topics or collections.
-Stipends range from $1,500 to $2,500.
+Most stipends are $3,000.
 Awards are open to advanced graduate students as well as scholars who have completed their professional training.

-This collaboration of 18 major cultural agencies, which includes the MHS, awards approximately a dozen fellowships annually, each of which carries a stipend of $5,000.
-Each recipient will conduct research for a total of eight weeks or more at three or more participating institutions.
+This collaboration of 31 major cultural agencies, including the MHS, awards approximately two dozen fellowships annually, each of which carries a stipend of $5,000.
+Each recipient will conduct research for a total of at least eight weeks at three or more participating institutions.

-The MHS awards at least two long-term MHS-NEH fellowships annually, for a minimum of four months and a maximum of 12 months.
-The NEH stipend is $4,200 per month in 2013.
+The MHS awards at least 2 long-term MHS-NEH fellowships annually, for a minimum of 4 months and a maximum of 12 months.
+The NEH stipend is $5,000 per month in 2023-2024.
 The MHS provides a supplement to assist with professional and housing expenses.
 Applicants must have completed their professional training and be U.S. citizens or foreign nationals who have lived in the United States for at least three years immediately preceding the application deadline.

 The MHS has been pleased to welcome researchers whose tenure has been underwritten by the National Historical Publications and Records Commission (NHPRC), Fulbright Fellowship Program, and Germany's Deutscher Akademischer Austasch Dienst (DAAD).